 - Expected Time to Completion: 12 months

 At both their Rochester, MN and Jacksonville, FL campuses, the internationally acclaimed Mayo Clinic offers training in diagnostic medical sonography.
 The program takes 21 months to complete.
-Students may choose to receive a certificate of completion from the Mayo School of Health Sciences or to pursue a BS in health professions (BSHP) in collaboration with the University of Minnesota, Rochester.
+Students may receive a certificate of completion from the Mayo School of Health Sciences or pursue a BS in health professions (BSHP) in collaboration with the University of Minnesota, Rochester.
 Class sizes are limited to 12 students and this program boasts a 100 percent first-time pass rate on the board exam.

 - Location: Rochester, MN; Jacksonville, FL